Last Updated on July 16, 2021

 In case you’re searching for a different style of accommodation, here are a few other highly-reviewed recommendations for accommodation in El Chaltén.

-To safely hike the Huemul Circuit, you’ll need a backpack full of quality gear to stand up to the windy, rainy, and ruthless Patagonian wilderness for four days.
+To safely hike the Huemul Circuit, you’ll need a backpack full of quality equipment to stand up to the windy, rainy, and ruthless Patagonian wilderness for four days.

-Because the Huemul Circuit is so remote and technical, in order to start your hike you must pack:
+Because this trek is so remote and technical, in order to start your hike you must pack:

 - A harness